320+ General knowledge questions and answers to choose from for your virtual quiz - TheNewsTrace

 - Which three nations will co-host the Males’s 2026 FIFA World Cup?

-- By which 12 months was the favored online game Fortnite first launched?
+- Through which yr was the favored online game Fortnite first launched?

 - We’re all lacking a cool IPA within the pub – what does the acronym stand for?